 Across five lessons a fortnight, we will work through the curriculum, deepening skills in verbal discussions and written work.
 Lessons will consist of a variety of activities that will challenge, support and teach a rich and detailed curriculum.
-Often times, you may need to present your findings to a small group or the whole class
+These consist of looking at Case Studies and real-Life Examples which you can use in your exam such as the invasion of Ukraine and how NATO has responded or the 2024 July General Election.
+Group discussions and debates encourage students to think critically and argue different perspectives on political and social issues.
+The Active Citizenship Project encourages students to take part in practical projects, such as volunteering or engaging in community issues, which connects the theoretical content to real-life experiences